SaiShanmukkha/Real_Time-Kubernetes-cluster-Carbon-Monitor---KubeCarbonapp/README.md

             -e ELECTRICITY_MAPS_API_KEY=<your_electricity_maps_api_key> \
             saishanmukkha/carbonprometheus:latest
     ```
-    **Note:** Here we are using port `5100` on host make sure it is available or change to another.
+    **Note:** Here we are using port `5100` on the host to make sure it is available or changed to another.
-3. Now setup prometheus to scrape the carbon and energy metrics from this container `<hostname>:<port>/metrics` endpoint
+3. Now set Prometheus to scrape the carbon and energy metrics from this container `<hostname>:<port>/metrics` endpoint
     ```bash
         docker run --name Prometheus -d -v /path/to/custom/prometheus.yml:/opt/bitnami/prometheus/conf/prometheus.yml bitnami/prometheus:latest
     ```